R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 After that, save your new .vtf's into the same folder as your custom .vmt with a simple name.

-Launch `VTFEdit`_.
-Top left, click `File`, `Import`, find and Import your custom texture.
-After that, save your new .vtf into the same folder as your custom .vmt.

 Configuring your .vmt
 ---------------------